brandontksmith/CMSC256-A1/readme.txt

 	line to run this program.
 Just pass it as an argument in replacement of input.txt.)

+PROGRAM 5:

+	java -jar A1.jar Q5 <input path>

+	Example: java -jar A1.jar Q5 input2.txt

+	From here, the program will determine how many boxes can be used.

 DISCLAIMER:

 	I realize that this is publicly available.
 If you are in CMSC256 at VCU and